 Active IGRI Working Groups

-1) Share experiences in collecting rules-in-use
+3) Share experiences in collecting rules-in-use and investigating rules-in-use and rules-in-form in conjunction

 The Institutional Grammar in Spanish